 So many glazes appear as they do because of the firing schedule (especially the cooling curve).
 Imagine getting an awesome result out of a kiln and not knowing (or being able to replicate) the exact firing schedule that produced it.
 This device reads and records the temperature once per minute.
-It is a Raspberry Pi computer with camera, Wifi and custom software we made.
+It is a Raspberry Pi computer with camera, Wifi and custom software I am developing.
 It costs about $100 (with the Lego case and GoPro compatible gooseneck mount).
-Because the device is a full-power Linux web server I can login, see the list of schedules, and download any into my Insight-live.com account.
+Because the device is a full-power Linux web server I can login, will be able to see the list of schedules and download any into my Insight-live.com account.
 And then I can link that firing it to photos of glaze test results!

 Devices that melt and bend in a ceramic kiln at specific temperatures.
 By viewing them through a peephole the operator can tell accurately what temperature the kiln has reached.